Tag: Bain

 Today Hugh found the grave of Josiah Benjamin Adam Bland.

-Josiah Benjamin Adam Bland was born in 1799 in ‘the UK’ – England, I guess!
-He arrived at the Cape in 1825 on the good ship Nautilus, under the care of the ship’s captain, a Mr Tripe.
-The voyage cost his family £42.
 He got a job on a wine farm, in the Drakenstein area of Stellenbosch, met his future wife Cecelia there (du Plessis?), married her, packed their belongings in a Cape cart and trekked to Mossel Bay.
 They found land on the Gourits river and settled there.
-Their first son, John Francis Adam, was born, followed by eight more children.
-John the eldest then married Nellie de Villiers and had a son, John Francis Adam II.
-He and Nellie left for inland while the baby was just a few months old.
-They headed for Colesberg, Bloemfontein, Winburg and on to Harrismith, where they settled ‘in a house not far from the centre of town’ – 13 Stuart Street, maybe?.
+Their first son, John Francis Adam, was born in 1836, followed by eight more children.
+John the eldest then married Petronella Johanna ‘Nellie’ de Villiers and had a son, John Francis Adam II.
+He and Nellie left for inland while the baby JFA the second was just a few months old.
+They headed for Colesberg, Bloemfontein, Winburg and on to Harrismith, where they settled ‘in a house not far from the centre of town’ – 13 Stuart Street, maybe?

-Back in Mossel Bay Josiah Benjamin Adam Bland (JBA) became mayor and the main street is still called Bland Street.
+Back in Mossel Bay, Josiah Benjamin Adam Bland (JBA) became mayor and the main street was called Bland Street.
+Maybe it still is?
 He died in 1861.
-His grave is hidden in thick bush on a farm in the Wydersrivier district near Riversdal.
+His grave is now hidden in thick bush on a farm in the Wydersrivier district near Riversdal.

-The farmer very kindly took Hugh to the gravesite.
+When Hugh Bland visited die Kaap ca.2010 the farmer very kindly took him to the gravesite.
 Hugh says you can still read the inscription on the gravestone – it’s indistinct, but there’s no doubt that it’s JBA’s grave.
 He says it was “quite a moment” for him – JBA was buried there 156 yrs ago and Hugh wondered when a Bland last stood at that grave.

-Hugh put two proteas – which it looks like he skoffel’d out nearby? – on the grave; then laid his shadow next to his great-great-great grandfather and took this pic:
+Hugh put two proteas – which it looks like he skoffel’d out nearby? – on the grave; then laid his shadow down next to his great-great-great grandfather and took this pic:

 JBA Bland's grave